tabpage/AI/README.md

 ```
-Ask me on by one of your Role, Task, Context, Instruction / Constraints, Format.
+Ask me one by one of your Role, Task, Context, Instruction / Constraints, Format.
 ```